murilo-cunha/faster-python-with-friends/presentation/slides.md

 <v-clicks>

-- Why not just optimize from the start?
+- Why not just write in Rust then?
 <p><carbon-arrow-right /> reality in Python</p>

 <br/>